BuonOmo/ulysse.md/_posts/2021-11-11-References.md

 I've been reading and watching a lot of code related stuff lately.
 I'd like to lay here some of the references that really inspired me.
 I'll update this blogpost quite often, adding new (or most important) ones to the top.
+See this file's history for more information.

-# Added 2021-11-11.
+# Miscellaneous

 - BLOG POST (15m) [Writing system software: code comments.](http://antirez.com/news/124)
 - VIDEO (1h) [The art of Code](https://www.youtube.com/watch?v=6avJHaC3C2U)